Manage hosted tile layers

 Rebuild vector tile cache

-If you published the hosted vector tile layer from a hosted feature layer or hosted feature layer view or you published the vector tile layer from ArcGIS Pro with an associated feature layer, you can rebuild the vector tile layer's cache to update the vector tile layer with changes made in the associated layer.
+If you published the hosted vector tile layer from a hosted feature layer or hosted feature layer view or you published the vector tile layer from ArcGIS Pro with an associated feature layer or map image layer, you can rebuild the vector tile cache to incorporate changes made in the feature layer.
+You can rebuild the cache immediately or define a schedule to update the cache on a regular basis.

-Follow these steps to rebuild the vector tile layer to incorporate changes from the associated feature layer.
+Follow these steps to start the rebuild of the vector tile layer cache from the layer item's settings.

-1. Sign in to ArcGIS Online as the vector tile layer owner or an administrator.
+1. Sign in to your organization as the vector tile layer owner or an organization administrator.

-2. Open the item details for the vector tile layer, click the Settings tab, and scroll down to the tile layer section.
+2. Open the item page for the vector tile layer, click the Settings tab, and scroll down to the tile layer section.

 3. Click Rebuild Cache.